BiznessFish/Twitter-Coachella-Grouping/README.md

 I then import the adjacency matrix into an R session, create an igraph object from the matrix, and render a visNetwork object from the igraph object.

+This code can be pretty easily rewritten to match any topic and any "things" that you want to see connected.
+For example, we can substitute out Coachella for Cheese and have artist names be names of cheeses.
+The world is your oyster!

 MANY thanks to: